Internectio/Locuscraft/README.md

 # What is Locuscraft?

-I'll try to explain it as concisely as I can.
 Locuscraft has two parts: the community, and the individual.

 **The Community:** Locuscraft is a website where all internet users in the world can collaborate together to organize and review the information of the internet.
 The goal is to create a captivating, engaging, and streamlined user interface whereby anyone can contribute, and *everyone* will want to.